North Carolina utility sees county's power restored by late Wednesday

 A total of 45,000 people had lost power after the shootings.
 That represented nearly all customers served by the company in Moore County, Duke Energy spokesperson Jeff Brooks said earlier this week.

-North Carolina Governor Roy Cooper on Tuesday said "a serious national conversation" about protecting critical infrastructure was needed after the attack.
+Cooper on Tuesday had said "a serious national conversation" about protecting critical infrastructure was needed after the attack.

 Federal law enforcement officials were helping an investigation into the situation, which was also monitored by the White House.